ctolan/ctolan.github.io/_posts/2018-10-08-PowerShell-Lambda.md

 Click the + if you do not see it the first time after a restart.
 I needed to acknowledge a security prompt the first time.

-Ok let us get to the code
+Ok let us get to the code:

 {% raw %}
 ```powershell